bcaffo/LittleInferenceBook/manuscript/08_tcis.md

 where {$$}t_{n-1}{/$$} is the relevant quantile from the *t* distribution.

 ### Code for manipulate
-You can use rStudio's manipulate function to to compare the *t* and Z distributions.
+You can use rStudio's manipulate function to compare the *t* and Z distributions.

 {title="Code for investigating *t* and Z densities.", line-numbers=off,lang=r}